 Kitsap Peninsula Beach Naturalist volunteer.
 This unique program offers guests and residents a chance to explore beaches at low-tide and learn from volunteers about the plants and animals in the Sound.
 Naturalist volunteers will attend beach walks throughout the spring and summer to provide information to the public.
 Field trips, touch tanks, talks, and other educational opportunities are available as well.

-Seattle Aquarium Beach Naturalist volunteer.
+Seattle Aquarium Beach Naturalist program.
 During low-tide through the summer, the Seattle Aquarium sends naturalists to beaches around the Seattle area to teach.
 Volunteers answer questions at beaches about the plant and animal life at low-tide as well as ensure safety for those creatures and beach go-ers.
 Naturalists are highly trained and have the opportunity to learn even more about the Sound and animals within it.

 Seattle Audubon volunteer.
 The Seattle Audubon is an integral part of maintaining bird species and habitat throughout the area.
 Those wishing to help out can participate in day-to-day administrative operations, educational outreach, community events, school events, and more.
 High-quality training and ongoing events and appreciation are given to volunteers as well as additional benefits depending on the length of service.